soyum2222/sharpshooter/Readme.md

 ### Sharpshooter

-    Sharpshooter is a reliability network protocol useing UDP
+    Sharpshooter is a reliability network protocol useing UDP.

-    It has a very simple congestion control , send windows , defer ack and more
+    It is a Connection-oriented protocol just like TCP.

+    It dont has Packet characteristics,You can try it to bypassing some protocol characteristics detection.

+    About instructions you can see example dir, I provided tow simple exampl.

+    If want TCP to sharpshooter convert , can try https://github.com/soyum2222/sharpshooterTunel .